ansible/eda-server-operator/docs/single-command-install.md

 1. **Kubernetes Cluster**: You need an active Kubernetes cluster.
 If you do not have one, you can set it up using platforms like Minikube, Kind, or a cloud provider like AWS, Azure, or GCP.

 2. **kubectl**: The Kubernetes command-line tool, kubectl, should be installed and configured to communicate with your cluster.
-You can check its availability by running kubectl version.
+You can check its availability by running `kubectl version`.

 ## Installation
 The EDA Server Operator can be installed using a single command.
 This command applies a YAML file from the EDA Server Operator's GitHub repository directly to your Kubernetes cluster.